cpang4/object-recognition/README.md

 See the notebook at [https://cpang4.github.io/object-recognition](https://cpang4.github.io/object-recognition)
-• Using pre-trained model with TensorFlow to perform object recognition on images & videos
+•	Used trained model with TensorFlow to detect objects in each frame of a video
-• OpenCV for image & video processing to export .mp4 with labels
+•	OpenCV used to add labels to frames and export to .mp4

 *Video Object Recognition.ipynb* is the Jupyter Notebook with my code
 *frozen_inference_graph.pb* is the model from [TensorFlow Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) -ssd_mobilenet_v1_coco